 Liam told NSS he enjoys working with McConnells because “they are such a great team with a great attitude”.

-About 3,500 tonnes of the stone were delivered to S McConnell’s works in Kilkeel, Co Down, to be worked into the various elements of the memorial, which includes 160 post-tensioned columns topped with oak beams.
+About 3,500 tonnes of the stone were delivered to S McConnell’s works in Kilkeel, Co Down, to be worked into the various elements of the memorial, which includes 160 stone columns topped with oak beams.

 Each column comprises seven stones, including the base and capital.
 The inscriptions were cut into the stones by McConnells using two Omag CNCs.